alexmyczko/livecd.gnustep.org/README.md

 # http://livecd.gnustep.org
 GNUSTEP live CD

+The current versions are based on the instructions at https://willhaley.com/blog/custom-debian-live-environment/

 gnustep-language/       This should be in SystemPreferences (the languages part)

 # Debian Menu system (thanks to the freedesktop.org)